glessard/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 extension RawSpan {
   /// Returns a value constructed from the raw memory at the specified offset.
   ///
+  /// The range of bytes required to construct a value of type `T` starting at
+  /// `offset` must be completely within the span.
+  /// `offset` is not required to be aligned for `T`.
+  ///
   /// - Parameters:
   ///   - offset: The offset from the beginning of this span, in bytes.
   ///     `offset` must be nonnegative.
 The default is zero.